All Souls Clergy

 Father Rob Lewis and his wife, Tammy, moved to Wheaton from Connecticut in 2010, and began attending All Souls in 2011.
 They were happy to be able to gradually assimilate until they became part of the fabric of the All Souls community, which Rob now serves as a priest.
 Rob is a Nashotah House grad and has worked in many fields, including pastoring, marketing, and writing.
 Tammy recently celebrated her 30th work anniversary with Waste Management.
 Both Rob and Tammy enjoy celebrating life with friends around the dinner table.

-Deacon Mary Baker and her husband Rich joined All Souls in 2007, and are the parents of six children and three grandchildren.
+Deacon Mary Baker and her husband Rich joined All Souls in 2007, and are the parents of six children and five grandchildren.
 As Pastor for Community Formation, Mary directs the Souls Together House Group ministry.
 She primarily sees her role as finding creative and sustaining ways to incorporate the classic Christian disciplines into our life together at All Souls.
 Mary holds a PhD in Theological Studies from Trinity International University.
-She teaches classes in Christian formation and history, and biblical theology.
+She teaches classes in Christian formation and history, and theology.

 Father P. Paul Snezek and his wife, Janet, have lived in Wheaton for over fifty years.
 Paul worked at Wheaton College as the Director of Learning Resources, and retired in 2003 as Associate Professor Emeritus.
 Paul & Janet are blessed with three children and ten grandchildren.
 They were some of the founders of All Souls.
 Paul received Holy Orders in 2008, and retired as Associate Rector Emeritus in 2016.